RollingHillsAnalytics/MTA-extraction/README.md

 # MTA-extraction
-Python script to extract all turnstile data from the New York MTA website.
+Python script to extract turnstile data files from the New York MTA website.